Skip to main content

 Good for scalable population health management

-When selecting the best healthcare BI tools to include in this list, I considered common buyer needs and pain points like data accuracy and compliance with healthcare regulations.
+When selecting the best healthcare BI tools to include in this list, I considered common buyer needs and pain points like data integration challenges and compliance with healthcare regulations.
 I also used the following framework to keep my evaluation structured and fair:

 Core Functionality (25% of total score)